 The Retirement System's Board routinely considers its fiduciary obligation to the Plan and its many stakeholders.
 When the Board deems it to be prudent, it engages the services of legal counsel, actuaries and auditors to address matters important to the stakeholder community.
-During 2019, the Board obtained sponsorship for two pieces of legislation and received a majority approval from the City's Board of Mayor & Aldermen on both bills.
-The objective of the first bill is to improve the sustainability of the Plan.
-That bill, if it is successfully passed in the 2020 session of the New Hampshire Legislature; would increase the normal retirement age from 60 to 62, increase the early retirement reduction factor from 1/6 of 1% per month to 7/12 of 1%, change the 3 year averaging period to 5 years, and shift two percent of the contribution rate from the employer to the employee, increasing the present 5% rate to 7%, inclusive of the employee rate on the health subsidy, which will remain unchanged.
-The second bill if it is successfully passed, will address administrative housekeeping issue on tax shelter compliance and the filling of vacancies on the MECRS Board of Trustees when sudden vacancies occur.
-Progress toward these objectives is documented in the agendas and minutes of MECRS Board meetings which are posted on the MECRS website at https:// manchesterretirement.org/agendas-minutes/ along with copies of the legislation, any amendments, and up-to-date status reports.
+During 2020, the Board obtained sponsorship for two pieces of legislation and received a majority approval from the City's Board of Mayor & Aldermen on both bills.
+The objective of the first bill was to improve the sustainability of the Plan.
+That bill, had it successfully passed in the 2020 session of the New Hampshire Legislature; would have increased the normal retirement age from 60 to 62, increased the early retirement reduction factor from 1/6 of 1% per month to 7/12 of 1%, changed the 3 year averaging period to 5 years, and shifted 2% of the contribution rate from the employer to the employee, increasing the present 5% rate to 7%, inclusive of the employee rate on the health subsidy, which would have remained unchanged.
+The second bill, if it had successfully passed, would have addressed administrative housekeeping issues on tax shelter compliance and the filling of vacancies on the MECRS Board of Trustees when sudden vacancies occur.
+Due to the COVID-19 pandemic, both bills were tabled and died in the State Senate after having passed the House with minor amendments.
+The Retirement Board has obtained sponsorship for those same bills and they are being reintroduced in the 2021 session of the New Hampshire Legislature.
+Progress toward those objectives is documented in the agendas and minutes of MECRS Board meetings which are posted on the MECRS website at https:// manchesterretirement.org/agendas-minutes/ along with copies of the legislation, any amendments, and up-to-date status reports.